Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 Toxins enter the body through respiratory system, digestive tract, skin.

-It is customary to allocate the following reasons toxic hepatitis:
+It is customary to highlight following reasons toxic hepatitis:

 • Medicines, chemotherapy.
-If the patient has a history of chronic pathologies and is forced to constantly take drugs, then toxic hepatitis of the liver may occur.
-Pathology also occurs with uncontrolled intake of drugs. following groups: antibacterial, anti-tuberculosis, anticonvulsants (barbiturates), non-steroidal anti-inflammatory drugs and chemotherapy drugs.
+If the patient has a history of chronic pathologies and is forced to constantly take medications, then toxic liver hepatitis may occur.
+Pathology also occurs with uncontrolled drug intake following groups: antibacterial, antituberculosis, anticonvulsants (barbiturates), non-steroidal anti-inflammatory drugs and chemotherapy drugs.

 • Industrial poisons: arsenic, phosphorus, pesticides and insecticides, aldehydes, carbon tetrachloride, phenols;

 • Drugs.
-Etiological factor occurs in severely addicted people taking multiple drugs;
+Etiological factor occurs in people with severe addictions who take multiple drugs;

 Types of toxic hepatitis

-Depending on the type of poisonous compound, it is customary to divide the pathology into the following types:
+Depending on the type of toxic compound, it is customary to divide pathology into the following types:

 It is important to remember that toxic hepatitis is contagious when the disease is transmitted through oral-genital contact.

-In this case, a person can become infected by touching the remains stool sick.
-This indicates the development of alimentary-toxic hepatitis.
+In this case, a person can become infected from touching the remains. feces sick.
+This indicates the development of nutritional toxic hepatitis.

 Symptoms of the disease

-Symptoms of hepatitis are determined by the form of pathology.
+The symptoms of hepatitis are determined by the form of the pathology.

 Clinical picture of acute hepatitis

-In mild cases, an asymptomatic course is characteristic.
-However, in general, acute toxic hepatitis causes the following symptoms:
+Mild cases are characterized by an asymptomatic course.
+However, generally acute toxic hepatitis causes the following symptoms:

-• occurrence pain syndrome in the area of the right hypochondrium;
+• emergence pain syndrome in the area of the right hypochondrium;

 • decreased appetite;